PalakB09/AI-in-CLI/README.md

 - **Shell Integration**: Works with Bash, Zsh, PowerShell, and CMD
 - **Safety-First**: Blocks dangerous commands and warns about risky operations
 - **Rule-Based Resolution**: Fast deterministic command mapping with AI fallback
-- **Command Vault**: Local storage of frequently used commands with tag-based search
+- **Command Vault**: Local storage of frequently used commands with custom names and tag-based search
+- **Name-Based Execution**: Run stored commands using memorable names instead of auto-generated IDs
 - **Cross-Platform**: Windows, Linux, and macOS support with OS-specific adaptations
 - **No Custom Terminal**: Integrates with your existing shell, no new UI required